1-nantes-ross-helen.jpg

 Nantes

 Although it is now the administrative centre of the Pays-de-la-Loire, Nantes was the capital of Brittany for hundreds of years.
-Start at the impressive Château des Ducs de Bretagne before wandering through the medieval old town then take a ride on a mechanical elephant around the Île de Nantes.
+Start at the impressive Château des ducs de Bretagne before wandering through the medieval old town then take a ride on a mechanical elephant on the Île de Nantes.
+Just follow the green line !

 Breton palace